shivin9/BT3103/README.md

-"##Hello World"
+# BT3103

+NUS Business Analytics course

-"This line will be replaced"
+"This will cause conflict"